Skip to main content

 Technical Analysis

-CVE-2026-25073 is a stored cross-site scripting (XSS) vulnerability classified under CWE-79, affecting the XikeStor SKS8310-8X network switch firmware versions 1.04.B07 and prior, developed by Anhui Seeker Electronic Technology Co., LTD. The vulnerability stems from improper neutralization of input during web page generation, specifically in the System Name field.
+CVE-2026-25073 identifies a stored cross-site scripting (XSS) vulnerability in the firmware of the XikeStor SKS8310-8X network switch produced by Anhui Seeker Electronic Technology Co., LTD. The vulnerability exists in firmware versions 1.04.B07 and earlier.
+It arises from improper neutralization of input during web page generation, specifically in the System Name field of the device’s management interface.
 Authenticated attackers can inject arbitrary JavaScript code into this field, which is then stored persistently on the device.
-When other users or administrators access the interface displaying the System Name, the malicious script executes in their browsers due to insufficient output encoding.
-This can lead to unauthorized actions such as session hijacking, credential theft, or manipulation of the web interface.
-The vulnerability requires the attacker to have valid credentials (authenticated access) but does not require further user interaction beyond viewing the affected page.
-The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:L), user interaction required (UI:P), and low scope impact (SC:L).
-No known exploits are currently in the wild, and no official patches have been linked yet, indicating the need for proactive mitigation.
-The vulnerability highlights a common web security issue in embedded device management interfaces, emphasizing the importance of secure coding practices such as proper input validation and output encoding.
+When other users or administrators view the System Name field in the web interface, the malicious script executes in their browsers.
+This can lead to theft of session tokens, redirection to malicious sites, or execution of unauthorized commands within the context of the victim’s session.
+The vulnerability requires the attacker to have at least some level of authentication to the device’s management interface but does not require user interaction beyond viewing the affected page.
+The CVSS 4.0 vector indicates network attack vector, low attack complexity, no privileges required beyond authentication, and no user interaction needed for exploitation.
+The scope is limited to the device’s management interface, and the impact is primarily on confidentiality and integrity of the user sessions.
+No known exploits have been reported in the wild, and no official patches have been linked yet, indicating a need for proactive mitigation.
+The vulnerability is classified under CWE-79, a common and well-understood category of web application security flaws.

 Potential Impact